google/zetasql/docs/approximate_aggregate_functions.md

 If the `weight` input is negative or `NaN`, this function returns an error.

+The elements are returned as an array of `STRUCT`s.
+Each `STRUCT` contains two fields: `value` and `sum`.
+The `value` field contains the value of the input expression.
+The `sum` field is the same type as `weight`, and is the approximate sum of the input weight associated with the `value` field.

+Returns `NULL` if there are zero input rows.

 To learn more about the optional arguments in this function and how to use them, see [Aggregate function calls][aggregate-function-calls].